 If you’ve been following this blog you’ll know that 3D printing is finding uses in all sorts of industries, but when it comes to improving people’s quality of life some of the most exciting developments are taking place in the world of medicine.
 Already 3D printers have been used to create prosthetic hands, and there’s research going on that could soon lead to replacement organs being grown around printed supports – instead of waiting for a donor then hoping the match is close enough, surgeons will be able to grow a perfectly sized new organ from the patient’s own cells.
+Is printed skin a possibility?

-Now a team of doctors from Toronto University’s Sunnybrook Hospital, working with the university’s engineering faculty, have come up with a solution that could revolutionise an even trickier form of transplants – skin grafts.
+A team of doctors from Toronto University’s Sunnybrook Hospital, working with the university’s engineering faculty, have come up with a solution that could revolutionise an even trickier form of transplants – skin grafts.
 Replacing damaged skin is a key part of treating many injuries, particularly burns, but it’s very difficult and the results aren’t always great.

 Traditional skin grafts involve taking skin from one part of the patient’s body and using it to replace damaged skin somewhere else.
 There are two obvious problems, of course.
 One is that skin from different parts of the body are rarely a perfect match, so the graft can be quite obvious.
 The other is that the patient is left with the same amount of skin.
 This technique can help to repair disfiguring injuries, but it still usually leaves scarring somewhere.